friedepetr/BsForm/README.md

 Getting Started with BsForm
 ---------------------------

-This Extension you can use very simply, with the Laravel framework 5.1
+BsForm is the extension for building forms with LaravelCollective.com This Extension you can use very simply

 Register in <strong>config/app.php</strong>
 ----------------------------------------------